practicalli/clojure/docs/clojure-cli/repl-reloaded.md

                    criterium/criterium          {:mvn/version "0.4.6"}}}
     ```

-    `org.slf4j/slf4j-nop` is only included to surpress warnings about a missing SLF4J implementation.
+    `org.slf4j/slf4j-nop` is only included to suppress warnings about a missing SLF4J implementation.
 If an actual SLF4J library is used then this library dependency should be removed.

 ## Custom REPL startup